 Peru and Argentina are not the only jurisdictions that have made radical institutional changes.
-In 2013, Mexico also introduced a new competition authority, the Federal Economic Competition Commission (Cofece).13 In turn, Panama established the Authority for the Protection of the Consumer and Defence of Competition (Acodeco)14 in 2015.15
+In 2013, Mexico also introduced a new competition authority, the Federal Economic Competition Commission (Cofece).13

-Furthermore, Mexico introduced a Federal Telecommunications Institute, which is exclusively responsible for the broadcasting and telecommunications markets,16 and a Directorate General of Digital Markets to analyse the development of digital markets and their impact on competition.17
+Furthermore, Mexico introduced a Federal Telecommunications Institute, which is exclusively responsible for the broadcasting and telecommunications markets, 14 and a Directorate General of Digital Markets to analyse the development of digital markets and their impact on competition.
+15